gradyrobbins/react-deploy-render/README.md

 ## Before You Get Started

-When you set up your render.com service, you will be providing a name for it.
-Likely your project name.
-For example, my application "State Quarters Collector", the Render platform will create a domain `https://state-quarters-collector.onrender.com/api` for you.
+When you set up your Render account, the Render platform creates a sub-domain: `https://` < your project name > `.onrender.com/api` for your web app

-The code in this repository will start `json-server` for you automatically and set up your service to make your API respond to requests at `https://state-quarters-collector.onrender.com/api`
+This repository is configured to make your API respond to requests at `https://state-quarters-collector.onrender.com/api` and concurrently start `json-server`

 Therefore,  **before you deploy** you need to modify your application code to make all API requests to `https://state-quarters-collector.onrender.com/api` instead of `http://localhost:8088` (or whatever your current URL is).